ivodolenc/nuxt-font-loader/README.md

 - Supports _local_ and _external_ loading strategies
 - Provides _font composables_
 - Follows modern methods and practices
-- Updated to Nuxt 3 Stable
+- Designed for Nuxt 3+
 - TypeScript friendly
-- Super-easy to use
+- Super easy to use
+- No dependencies

 ## Quick Start